RonaldHensbergen/PlayingAround/README.md

-#Playing Around Repository
 ---
 title: "README.md"
 author: "Ronald Hensbergen"
-date: "3 november 2016"
+date: "1 november 2016"
 output: html_document
 ---

+#Playing Around Repository

 This repository is meant for some fun projects I did, just because I liked doing it.
 Or at least I saved it because I liked it.
 Below I explain each file.